KejPi/AbracaDABra/README.md

 ## USBFS buffer size

-USBFS buffet size limitation is typical problem under Linux.
+USBFS buffer size limitation is typical problem under Linux.
 In such case RTL-SDR disconnects just after tuning.
 You may also see message like this in terminal:

 ```
 Failed to submit transfer 10